kilpkonn/msc-thesis/main.typ

 We first seed the wishlist with the target type.
 During every iteration the tactics working backwards from the target type only work with concrete types we have in wishlist.
 For example if there is ```rust Option<Foo>``` in the wishlist, and we work with the ```rust Option<T>``` type we know to substitute the generic type parameter `T` with ```rust Foo```.
-This way we avoid polluting the lookup table with many types that most likely do not contribute towards the goal.
+This way we avoid polluting the lookup table with many types that likely do not contribute towards the goal.
 All the tactics add types to the wishlist, so forward tactics can benefit from the backwards tactics (and vice versa) before meeting in the middle.
 With some tactics such as using methods on type only working in the forward direction we can conveniently avoid adding complex types to wishlist if we only need them to get something simple such as ```rust bool``` in the ```rust Some(Some(...)).is_some()``` example.